 The changes we are making:

-Before your routine appointment we will decide whether you need to attend.
-We will contact you beforehand by telephone within a week before your scheduled appointment.
+Attending appointments in-person will stop unless essential.
+The number of people in clinic will be kept to a minimum.
+Before your routine appointment we will carefully consider whether you need to attend.
+We will contact you by telephone within a week before your scheduled appointment.

-If your friend or relative is collecting your medication from Morriston Hospital, they should not come in to the Liz Baker renal unit.
-Instead, they should ring 01792 531297 and a member of the pharmacy team will come outside with your medication.
+A friend, family member or carer will be able to collect your medication from the Liz Baker renal unit for you.
+When they arrive in Liz Baker renal unit they should ring 01792 531297 and a member of the pharmacy team will come outside with your medication.

 If you receive your anti-rejection medication from the local pharmacy on a green community prescription issued by the renal unit, this will continue.
 Please contact the Renal Medicines Service on 01792 531297 to arrange this.